paulissoft/Excel2SQL/README.md

 ## Per worksheet

-The sheet table name will be the worksheet name except when --one-table is used or --sql-table-name is used.
+The sheet table name will be the worksheet name except when --sql-table-names is used.

 ### For every row construct a sparse array of its cell values